4.10. Paraxial Analysis

 -16.93123809931588

-Which is equal to the position of the first focal point:
+It is equivalent to the position of the first focal point:

 >>> tma.focal_points[0]